(under construction!)

 are to humans as to sharks are to dolphins.

-elves live in the trees of the vast forests of the realm, eating anything they can in order to survive. unlike sharks, they have developed intelligence comparable to humans, able to craft tools, clothing and structures to fill a need. their bodies are of avian origin, losing their ability to fly and most feathers to evolution, resulting in their bodies closely resembling humans. despite how convergent evolution usually works, species that make use of elven bodies were able to use human bodies as a substitute during the incident. elves have clawed hands, which they use to climb, open fruit from the trees they reside in, as well as hunt various bugs and animals native to their realm. what remains of their feathers have achieved similar variation to those of humans, but described as more colourful. they have retained their tails from their ancestors, being just as varied as the rest of their feathers. they share the pointed ears signature to their mythological namesake, albeit with more range of motion than most depictions. some elves symbiotically live with plants on their bodies, the plants making the elves more attractive to mates, the elves providing movement for the plants, allowing the plants to pollenate in more places, both of them providing protection to the other. they have been reported to be wildly taller than humans.
+elves live in the trees of the vast forests of the realm, eating anything they can in order to survive. unlike sharks, they have developed intelligence comparable to humans, able to craft tools, clothing and structures to fill a need. their bodies are of avian origin, losing their ability to fly and most feathers to evolution, resulting in their bodies closely resembling humans. despite how convergent evolution usually works, species that make use of elven bodies were able to use human bodies as a substitute during the event. elves have clawed hands, which they use to climb, open fruit from the trees they reside in, as well as hunt various bugs and animals native to their realm. what remains of their feathers have achieved similar variation to those of humans, but described as more colourful. they have retained their tails from their ancestors, being just as varied as the rest of their feathers. they share the pointed ears signature to their mythological namesake, albeit with more range of motion than most depictions. some elves symbiotically live with plants on their bodies, the plants making the elves more attractive to mates, the elves providing movement for the plants, allowing the plants to pollenate in more places, both of them providing protection to the other. they have been reported to be wildly taller than humans.

 fairies